Find out about homeschooling Victoria

 Having said that some homeschoolers choose not register and ‘fly under the radar’ as they feel it is a parent’s right to educate their children.

-From 2018 registration requirements for homeschooling in Victoria will change and many homeschooling families in Victoria are feeling a little daunted.
+From 2018 registration requirements for homeschooling in Victoria have changed and many homeschooling families in Victoria are feeling a little daunted.
 It’s really not as scary as many think.

 I’ve been a registered homeschooler in NSW for 16 years and we have had reporting requirements for all of my homeschooling journey.
 I’d like to give you some tips to help you get your registration documents and learning plans prepared plus answer a few of the questions I am usually asked.